 - Iron deficiency anemia

 - Generally, with oral supplementation, the hemoglobin level should increase by 2 g/dL within four to eight weeks.
-Usually, the hemoglobin level should be restored by three months, whereas replacement of iron stores may take longer.
+Usually, the hemoglobin level should be restored within three months, whereas the replacement of iron stores may take longer.
 Hence, iron supplements should be continued for a few more months even if the hemoglobin levels are restored to build iron stores.

 - An intravenous iron administration can restore iron levels more rapidly than oral iron supplements.
 However, intravenous iron administration is recommended when the person’s intestinal absorption is impaired or when large doses of iron are required.

 - Conditions, where intravenous iron administration may be recommended, include:

 - Celiac disease (a disease caused due to gluten sensitivity)

 - Partial removal of the duodenum

 - Gastrointestinal bleeding